wafiqsyed/gitpitch/README.md

 You can also submit bug, feature and pull-requests on this repo.
 If you like this project please show your support with a [GitHub star](https://github.com/gitpitch/gitpitch/stargazers).

-Your support is much appreciated, David :heart:.
+Your support is much appreciated.
+Cheers, David :heart:.

 ## What is GitPitch Pro?